bplaat/zaheer/README.md

 <br/>

 ## Conditions

+Unlike the Neva processor every instructions is conditional, this can benefit some assembly patterns:

 | #  | Name | Meaning      | Condition                 |
 | -- | ---- | ------------ | ------------------------- |